-The SWAPP programme in West Africa is funded through a food security grant provided by the Netherlands Embassy.
+The Sustainable West African Palm Oil Programme (SWAPP) is funded through a food security grant provided by the Netherlands Embassy.
 The SHARP secretariat, hosted by ProForest, is funded by NORAD and private sector participants in SHARP.

 Solidaridad's core staff and communications activities are funded by contributions from individuals and the Dutch Post Code Lottery.